Skip to content | Accessibility Information

 Critical Perspectives 1

-This unit will introduce you to key critical concepts and debates in drama, theatre and performance.
+This module will introduce you to key critical concepts and debates in drama, theatre and performance.
 You will learn about and debate these issues in the context of drama and contemporary performance.
 It will also introduce you to critical writing and thinking skills that are essential to both sustained academic research, university study, and to professional creative practice.

 Performing